Skip to content

 Why You’ll Love This Eggless French Toast Recipe?

 If you’re vegan or allergic to eggs, baking without them may seem daunting.
-Don’t worry; I’ve been there too.
-But trust me, egg-free recipes can be just as mouth-watering and even easier than traditional ones.
+Egg-free recipes can still be just as flavorful and sometimes even easier than traditional ones.

 Take eggless French toast; it may seem crucial to use eggs, but I’m here to tell you it’s not.
 I actually prefer the custardy texture of vegan French toast over the omelet-like flavor of traditional recipes with too many eggs.
 Plus, this recipe only takes less than 20 minutes to make.